-gRPC is a big competitor of REST.
-In this post, we will create simple gRPC and SpringBoot applications to compare their speed of them.
+gRPC and REST are two different methods for building APIs (Application Programming Interfaces) that allow different services to communicate with each other over a network.
+In this article, we will create simple gRPC and SpringBoot applications to compare their speed of them.
 Which will win and why?

 Application Structure